adnichols/docker-spoon/README.md

 Spoon with another developer using Docker & tmux.
 This is being ported from another project and is functionaly incomplete right now

+In the mean time - [learn more about spooning](https://www.youtube.com/watch?v=dYBjVTMUQY0)

 ## Installation

 ```